whitneyburton/portfolios/students/1803-back/tyler-westlie/20180420-tyler-westlie-m1.md

 (evaluation comments)

-1. Ruby Syntax & Style:
+1. Ruby Syntax & Style: 2
-2. Breaking Logic into Components:
+2. Breaking Logic into Components: 2
-3. Test-Driven Development:
+3. Test-Driven Development: 2
-4. Version Control:
+4. Version Control: 2
-5. Functionality:
+5. Functionality: 3

-(feedback to me)
+Manoj Panta:
+It was nice working with you in this project.
+Despite of having a confusion of  whether we gonna finish the project, we actually managed to finish the project ahead of time and i feel like we did pretty good job.
+I really appreciate that you were patient with my typing and and impatience.
+Liked the way you pseudo-coded a lot of problems that helped to solve it faster.
+I really enjoyed answering and explaining things that were unclear and new to you.
+I recommend keep doing that in further mods too.
+I believe we both have learned a lot from this project and we both are stronger than before.
+One thing i would recommend is to be more present.
+Sometimes i feel like you are thinking about something else and i find you completely off the track (just sometimes).
+Again, we did pretty good job on this project.
+Hopefully we get to work together again.

 ## D: Professional Skills
 These are the gear up sessions I attended.